logicxd/alfred-vscodediff/README.md

 If you want to change the folder path where the files are created, you can open the environments of the workflow (it's the `[x]` button on the top-right) and change the value of `folderPath`.

+# Contributions

+Not sure what else it can be done but you're welcome to contribute to add onto this workflow!
+Just create a pull request with a detailed description of your changes.

 # License

 [MIT License](https://github.com/logicxd/alfred-vscodediff/blob/main/LICENSE)